Dolphins–Jets rivalry: 1966–1969: AFL Days

+Program for a game in 1967.

 When the Dolphins joined the AFL in 1966, the Jets were ascending the ranks of the AFL powerhouses on the arm of quarterback Joe Namath.
 The Jets won the first eight contests against the Dolphins beginning with the first meeting, a 19-14 Jets' win in Miami's second-ever game.

 1970–1977: Dolphins' dominance

 When the Dolphins finally posted their first winning record in 1970, injuries plagued Namath and the Jets stumbled to a 4–10 record.
 Due to Namath's inability to consistently stay healthy, the Jets never posted a record above .500 in the 1970s (they finished 7–7 in 1972 and 1974, then 8–8 in 1978 and 1979).
 Meanwhile, the Dolphins quickly surged to become one of the NFL's elite after the AFL–NFL merger, peaking with the only undefeated season in NFL history (New England later had an undefeated regular season, but failed to win the Super Bowl) in 1972 and back-to-back Super Bowl wins in Super Bowls VII and VIII.

 The Dolphins went 14–2 against the Jets during these seasons.